anishLearnsToCode/hackerrank-data-structures/CONTRIBUTING.md

 ## Style Guide
-We wish that other people an unerstand and learn from the cde that is given in this repository, hence code that is legible, properly indented with good function names and variable names, with clear flow that makes understanding the algorithm easy will be highly appreciated.
+We wish that other people and understand and learn from the cde that is given in this repository, hence code that is legible, properly indented with good function names and variable names, with clear flow that makes understanding the algorithm easy will be highly appreciated.

-The submitted code must also pass all test cases of the given probelm on HackerRank (obviosuly 😉).
+The submitted code must also pass all test cases of the given problem on HackerRank (obviously 😉).
 Happy Coding 🐱‍👤